 These are the covered passages I visited but don’t think are worth the effort for you to visit.
 This is for a range of reasons, but mainly because there’s not much in them or they’re a bit run-down and unpleasant to spend time in (unfortunately some parts of Paris are not beautiful and glamourous: something to expect if you want to avoid Paris Syndrome).

-- Passage du Ponceau: also neglected and a bit seedy.
+This one’s also neglected and a bit seedy.
 There is a greasy spoon café and not much else.
-The area around it is a little rough, also (Rue Saint-Denis has a reputation for prostitution)
+The area around it is a little rough, also (Rue Saint-Denis has a reputation for prostitution).

-- Passage du Prado: this is in one of the more dodgy-feeling areas of Paris, with lots of men hanging around outside (which often tends to make me nervous as a female solo traveller).
+This is in one of the more dodgy-feeling areas of Paris, with lots of men hanging around outside (which often tends to make me nervous as a female solo traveller in Paris).
 The passage has some cheap phone shops near the entrance, was pretty dark and dingy – and to be honest I didn’t even want to walk in.

 Map: Covered Passages in Paris

-Here’s a map of the covered passages in Paris:
+Here’s a map of the covered passages in Paris, broken into sections, as above:

 Covered Passages In Paris That Are Clustered Together